gunnbr/openfl-documentation/command-line_tools/basic_commands.md

 You can also add defines when building on the command-line:

-    lime build neko -Dhello
+    openfl build neko -Dhello

-## lime run
+## openfl run

 Similar to the "build" command, the tools also support "run" to launch your application on the desktop, or to install and launch the application on a connected mobile device, depending on the target.

 All of the same flags and targets apply.

-## lime test
+## openfl test

-"lime test" is a combination of build and run, in a single command.
+"openfl test" is a combination of build and run, in a single command.
 If you are running commands by hand, this is usually the most valuable.

-## lime setup
+## openfl setup

 The "setup" command can help download and install the dependencies needed to target certain platforms, or to tell the command-line tools where it can find where these tools are installed.
 For example, the Android SDK and NDK when targeting Android, or installing Visual Studio C++ for Windows.

-Follow the directions under [[Platforms|1.4.-Platforms]] to setup each platform.
+Follow the directions under [Platforms](advanced_setup/platforms/README.md) to setup each platform.

-## lime help
+## openfl help

-For more information about the command-line tools, and the commands available, run "lime help"
+For more information about the command-line tools, and the commands available, run "openfl help"